 The Associate’s degree in Information Systems requires 60 credit hours for completion, with a minimum of 15 taken at Liberty University.
 These classes are an excellent segue into the Bachelor’s degree also available through Liberty.
 These courses prepare students for certification in Cisco and JAVA programs.

-The Bachelor’s in Business Management and Information Systems: Information Assurance requires 120 credit hours for completion.
+The Online Bachelor of Science in Information Technology: Data Networking and Security requires 120 credit hours for completion.
 A minimum of 30 credits must be taken at Liberty.
 Cognates include: Application Development, Gaming Technologies, Intelligence, and Web Development.

-And finally, the Master’s in Information Systems: Information Assurance requires 36 credit hours for graduation.
+And finally, the Master of Science in Cyber Security requires 36 credit hours for graduation.
 Only 6 of these may be transferred in to the program.
 There are 2 available tracks for students to choose from, Information Assurance and Technology Management.

 Established in 1965, Colorado Tech was founded by veterans as a vocational school for veterans.
 CTU now focuses on providing degrees in business, management, and technology to both the military and civilians.
 CTU started offering online classes in 1995.